fantauzzi/CarND-MPC-Project/README.md

 ![Image][image9]

-Expressing the state in the car reference system at time `t`, and assuming constant velocity during the latency time, the kinematic model gives the simplified state udpate equations:
+Expressing the state in the car reference system at time `t`, and **assuming constant velocity during the latency time**, the kinematic model gives the simplified state udpate equations:

 [comment]: <> "(
 \\x_t'=v_tl\\